miccheng/test-automation-workshop/docs/exercises/exercise9.md

 Then the "Clear Completed" button should be enabled.

 When I click on "Clear Completed",
-Then I the "Done" Tasks should disappear from the To Do list.
+Then I should only see "Undone" Tasks on the To Do list.
 ```

 ## Technical Breakdown